Aharhour/Webshop/README.md

 - An account on Netlify.
 You can sign up for free at [Netlify](https://www.netlify.com/).

 ## How to go to my website
-- Go to the search bar and type in:
+- Go to the search bar and type in: https://main--xxeno.netlify.app/
+- Your at my website now!

 ## Steps